To increase aviation security and improve passenger experience, AvSec is introducing a range of new equipment and screening procedures.

-Advance Imaging Technology (AIT), also known as 'body scanners', are being rolled out across New Zealand’s larger airports.
+Advance Imaging Technology (AIT), also known as 'body scanners', has been rolled out across New Zealand’s larger airports.

-Body scanners do not use x-rays and ionising radiation.
+Body scanners do not use X-rays (ionising radiation).
 Instead, they emit low intensity electromagnetic waves that do not penetrate human skin, but are able to detect prohibited items worn or carried on a person.
 This will help make passenger screening more effective and efficient, as it can identify the exact location of any item – reducing the number of times we need to do a full pat-down.

 As threats get more sophisticated, so too does our technology to combat them.
-Avsec is rolling out Computed Thermography, or CT scanners, to replace older x-ray technology for baggage screening.
-This enables three-dimensional imaging to help improve the detection of prohibited items and explosives.
-Internal baggage content can be examined on screen from a range of angles, and to higher resolution than previously.
+AvSec is rolling out Computed Tomography (CT) scanners, to replace older X-ray technology for baggage screening.
+The three-dimensional imaging helps improve the detection of prohibited items and explosives.
+Internal baggage content can be examined on screen from a range of angles, and to a higher resolution than previously.

-Improved ion scanning machines are also being acquired to help improve the ability to detect trace explosives.
+Improved trace detection systems are also being acquired to help improve the ability to detect trace explosives.